chrisgrieser/nvim-scissors/README.md

 [Quickstart](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-snippets.md#quickstart)
-guide should be enough to make it respect snippets from 'snippets/' directory inside user config. **Note**: `nvim-scissors` works only with VSCode-style snippet files (not Lua files or JSON arrays), and also requires a [`package.json` for the VSCode format](#introduction-to-the-vscode-style-snippet-format).
+guide should be enough to make it respect snippets from 'snippets/' directory inside user config. **Note**: `nvim-scissors` works only with VSCode-style snippet files (not Lua files or JSON arrays), and requires a [`package.json` for the VSCode format](#introduction-to-the-vscode-style-snippet-format).